 Also known as Jubilee Day, Black Independence Day, and Emancipation Day, Juneteenth is a day that commemorates the emancipation of enslaved people in what is now known as the United States.
 Observed on June 19, Juneteenth has been celebrated in various parts of the United States since 1866 when it first started in Galveston, TX.
-Juneteenth was officially signed into law on June 17, 2021, making this year’s Juneteenth the first official federal holiday!
+Juneteenth was officially signed into law on June 17, 2021.

 The Juneteenth flag was created by Ben Haith, founder of the National Juneteenth Celebration Foundation (NJCF), in 1996 with several collaborators.
 It was modified a few times, with the 2000 iteration being the most recognized one today.
 Each aspect of the flag has a certain meaning to it.